jto/jto.github.io.sources/_posts/2014-04-27-scala_is_faster_than_java.md

 ### The test protocol

-The benchmark consist of parsing and validating Json objects stored in a file.
+The benchmark consists of parsing and validating Json objects stored in a file.
 The data are extracted from [the Last.fm Dataset](http://labrosa.ee.columbia.edu/millionsong/lastfm).
 The JSON structure has been modified a bit for easier parsing (using the awesome [jq](http://stedolan.github.io/jq/)).
 The code is hosted [here](https://github.com/jto/validation-bench)

 The performances are measured using a series of scalameter micro-benchmarks.
 Both APIs are using Jackson for parsing JSON.